-the -o"<full\path\of\parsed\file>" switch provides the full path to the parsed version of the file under test as generated by the mika\ada\parser tool e.g. - o"C:\tmp\alarm mika".
-If it is not specified the current working directory is used;

-- $-1 < line\number>$ is only used to handle overloaded subprograms.
-It must be used to provided the line number of the first occurrence of the subprogram in the code (could be in its specification or its body) e.g. -196; - -t disables the time stamped directory feature of the output directory.
-Refer to the GUI front end section for further details.
+- the -o"<full_path_of_parsed_file>" switch provides the full path to the parsed version of the file under test as generated by the mika_ada_parser tool e.g. -o"C:\tmp\alarm_mika".
+If it is not specified, the current working directory is used; - -l<line_number> is only used to handle overloaded subprograms.
+It must be used to provide the line number of the first occurrence of the subprogram in the code (could be in its specification or its body) e.g. -196; - -t disables the time stamped directory feature of the output directory.
+Refer to the GUI front end section for further details. - -u indicates the level of coverage desired: S : Subprogram Only, F : Local Call Tree, A : Entire Call Tree.
+E.g. -uF.
+If it is not specified -uS is the default.
+Refer to the GUI front-end section for further details.